FAQs

 Will my child be in a multigrade classroom (1st and 2nd for example)?

-They could be.
-But teachers are trained in multi-grade teaching.
+In our small and friendly school, multi-grade classrooms are possible but they come with fantastic benefits.
 Children become more independent in multi-grade classrooms and form friendships with children in different classes.
 Multi-grade classrooms are part of small schools.
+Teachers are trained in multi-grade teaching.
 Generally when there is multi-grade classrooms it means everyone in the school knows each others names.